Optional Features for a New Front Door

-Before replacing one of your Sacramento home’s entry doors, make sure you’re aware of additional features for enhancing its beauty, security and practicality.
+In the market for a new front door?
+Before calling a door installation contractor, make sure you’re aware of available features for enhancing your new entry door’s beauty, security and practicality.
 Here are a few to consider:

-If you want to get the effect of glass inserts without actually installing glass in your door, you may have other options, depending on the design of your entryway.
+If you want to get the effect of glass inserts without actually installing glass in your front door, you may have other options, depending on the design of your entryway.
 These include sidelights (glass on the left, right or both sides of your entry door) and transoms (glass installed above the door).
-Ask your door installation contractor about the door glass options that are available to you.
+Ask your exterior door installation contractor about the available options for glass front doors.

 Over time, the size and/or fit of an exterior door can change slightly, especially if it’s made of wood.
 This can result in a number of issues, including drafts, moisture intrusion, and difficulty opening and closing the door.
 An adjustable threshold allows you to raise or lower the threshold’s height as needed to ensure both proper door functioning and a weathertight seal.

 Digital locks have come into their own as a practical and increasingly popular exterior door security option.
 Some of a digital lock’s benefits include:

 - Improved security: Keypads are more difficult for burglars to manipulate than physical locks.

 - Code customization: Customized codes allow you to grant access to friends, family and service providers without the need for a physical key.
 Once the code is no longer needed, you can simply delete it.